Posted on Tuesday, 12th January 2010 by Eric Cressey

 A: It’s an excellent question - and one I actually get quite a bit.
 I’d say that it’s a combination of all three.

-In my eyes, an ulnar collateral ligament tear is usually an injury that speaks to YEARS of dysfunction.
-Guys usually have a history of elbow pain/soreness in their teenage years, and then it finally goes in their college/pro years.
+In my eyes, an ulnar collateral ligament tear is usually an injury that speaks to YEARS of dysfunction and accumulated stress.
+Guys usually have a history of elbow pain/soreness in their teenage years, some calcification on the UCL, and then it finally goes in their college/pro years.
 They may have been managed conservatively (physical therapy) for a long time just because doctors don’t like doing surgeries on 16-year-olds.
 However, when they’re 20, it becomes “acceptable” to do a Tommy John surgery.

 scar